-Assets that qualify for Business Relief include agricultural land, forestry, trading businesses and certain qualifying companies quoted on AIM.
+Business Relief (BR) has been an established piece of inheritance tax legislation since 1976, enabling qualifying assets that have been owned for at least two years to be passed on free from inheritance tax.
+Assets that qualify for Business Relief include agricultural land, forestry, trading businesses and certain qualifying companies quoted on AiM.

-Business Relief as part of an Estate Planning Strategy
+Business Relief as part of an estate planning strategy

-You want the money you invest to become free from inheritance tax quickly
+Becomes free from inheritance tax more quickly